tldr-pages/tldr/pages/common/dotnet-build.md

 > Builds a .NET application and its dependencies.
 > More information: <https://docs.microsoft.com/dotnet/core/tools/dotnet-build>.

-- Compile the project or solution in the local path:
+- Compile the project or solution in the current directory:

 `dotnet build`